googlecreativelab/inside-music/README.md

 ![drumming](./images/stem_config.png)

-You can now rebuild the javascript files by following the [build instructions above](#build) and explore to your song in VR!
+You can now rebuild the javascript files by following the [build instructions above](#build) and explore your song in VR!

 ## LICENSE